xgouchet/Elmyr/docs/forger.md

     Returns a random float, based on a constraint.

     - _constraint_ : the constraint to build the float.
-For more information, read the [Constraints](constraints.html) page
+For more information, read the [Constraints](constraints.html) page.

  - **fun aFloat(min: Float = -Float.MAX_VALUE, max: Float = Float.MAX_VALUE): Float**